Three Legs and the Truth – A Tripod Manifesto

 You'll notice that I use the word “invest”.
 I do that deliberately.
 Because a tripod is one of the very few items in photography where if you buy a good one, and you take care of it, it can last for many years.
 Decades.
 Possibly even your entire photography lifetime.
 So in my opinion, you’re better off allocating less money to short-life items like camera bodies, and more money to things like tripods and lenses that can serve you through numerous camera bodies.
 Luckily, unlike a lot of people would have you believe, you don’t have to buy a premium tripod to get a “good tripod”.

-Let Other People's GAS Power Your Photography
+Let Other People's GAS Fuel Your Photography

-• First make a judgement on the general cosmetic condition – a heavily scuffed and scratched tripod probably had a hard life
+- First make a judgement on the general cosmetic condition – a heavily scuffed and scratched tripod probably had a hard life

-• Examine for any physical damage like broken parts, cracked tubes, and rusted metal parts
+- Examine for any physical damage like broken parts, cracked tubes, and rusted metal parts

-• Check each leg lock for proper function
+- Check each leg lock for proper function

-• Make sure the legs pivot smoothly and the angle locks work correctly
+- Make sure the legs pivot smoothly and the angle locks work correctly

-• Check that the legs extend and retract smoothly and quietly
+- Check that the legs extend and retract smoothly and quietly

-• If you have time and the seller consents, you can dissemble one of the lower leg locks to assess the general condition of the lock parts and the inside of the tubes – just make sure you don't lose any pieces and you know you can put it back together!
+- If you have time and the seller consents, you can dissemble one of the lower leg locks to assess the general condition of the lock parts and the inside of the tubes – just make sure you don't lose any pieces and you know you can put it back together!

 You Had One Job to Do…

-I’ve seen a lot of “best tripod” articles aimed at beginners, and a surprising number of them have a bunch of travel tripods in their lists.
+I’ve seen a lot of “best tripod” articles aimed at beginners, and a surprising number of them have a bunch of travel tripods on their lists.
 I think this is bad advice for that audience.
 I love travel tripods, but I think of them as specialty devices.

 My philosophy on purchasing tripods can be summarized simply: